aditya-r-m/Rubiks-Cube/README.md

 # Rubiks-Cube
 Emulator and solver algorithm for Rubik's cube of any size.
 The application has a UI based on parallel projection and mouse events.

+Much of the code is commented well, but none of the methods used for solution generation are, as it is very hard to explain the solver using text only.
+I will create a seperate documentation for the solver logics as soon as I can.
+If you need to ask anything related to the code, feel free to contact me at adityam.rtm@gmail.com .

 How to Use -

 1) The .jar file provided in the repository is runnable.